ColeTownsend/Balzac-for-Jekyll/README.md

 ## License

 This is free to use, fork, do whatever you want.
-You *cannot* sell this design though.
+Please *do not* sell this design though.
 You don't need to link me to it, but please contact me if you intend to market this theme.
 I am releasing premium versions of this design for select CMS's.